-Intermediate AlgebraCredit - 1Prerequisite: Algebra I & Geometry
+Intermediate AlgebraCredit - 1Prerequisites: Successful completion of Algebra 1and Geometry R

-This class is designed for students who have passed Algebra I and Geometry but need to strengthen their algebra skills before taking Algebra II.
-This course will cover some of the same topics as Algebra II but at a slower pace, and will reinforce Algebra I topics.
-Students will take a local final exam.
-Algebra II (4 college credits) Credit - 1 Prerequisite: Geometry, pass CC Geometry Regents Exam
+This course is designed for students who have passed Algebra R and Geometry but need to strengthen their Algebra skills before taking Algebra 2.
+This course will cover some of the same topics as Algebra 2 but at a slower pace while reinforcing Algebra R topics and continuing to prepare students to take the SAT as well.
+Students would be expected to take Algebra 2 as the next math class in their sequence to continue towards an advanced Regents diploma.